 Press Ctrl/Cmd+T, this will bring up the free transform tool.
-Right click on the selected object Mac:Cmd click.
+Right click on the selected object, (Mac:Cmd click).
 Select “Distort” from the pop-up menu.

-You will see a bounding box with 8 little squares, click and drag the top left and top right squares (called handles) until it looks similar to the picture.
+You will see a bounding box with 8 little squares.
+Drag in the middle of the box to reposition it.
+Click and drag the top right square (called handles) until it looks similar to the picture.

 We now want to make the shadow softer as it gets further away.

-Finally Set the shadow to multiply mode and the opacity of the top shadow layer to about 50% and the bottom shadow to about 30%
+Finally Set the shadow to multiply mode and the opacity of the top shadow layer to about 50%-75% and the bottom shadow to about 30%